codingforeveryone/READMEs/JavaScript/array-methods-overview.md

 #### Sort

 Sorting algorithms are hard.
 In fact there's almost a whole [Khan Academy course](https://www.khanacademy.org/computing/computer-science/algorithms) on the subject.
-Whilst this is all very interesting, it's a lot to learn just to put some values into order.
+While this is all very interesting, it's a lot to learn just to put some values into order.
 Fortunately arrays have a built in sort method:

 ```Array.prototype.sort([compareFunction])``` (see [definition](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort)).